EdoLabWorks/NodeJS-Raspberry-WebControl/README.md

 A start-up web control project for Raspberry Pi 3 using array-gpio, express, angular and socket.io.

-Turn ON/OFF actuators/peripherals using your mobile device.
+Turn ON/OFF the actuators/peripherals connected to your Raspberry Pi 3 using your mobile device.

 Note: